Instruction

 Every single point in pickleball begins with a serve.
 It can dictate the direction a point will go, and it can be a huge advantage when used correctly at all levels.

-The serve and its use differs drastically between singles and doubles, so I will do my best to speak to both throughout this piece.
+The serve and its use differs drastically between singles and doubles.
+A smart pickleball serving strategy looks different depending on which format you're playing, so I will do my best to speak to both throughout this piece.

 1. Depth is everything